knpuniversity/symfony2-series/knpu/episode3/doctrine-listener.rst

         doctrine.user_listener:
             class: Yoda\UserBundle\Doctrine\UserListener

-But if you think Symfony is going to automatically find this file, you're nuts!
+If you think Symfony is going to automatically find this file, you're nuts!
 Import it manually from your main ``config.yml`` file:

 .. code-block:: yaml